Bottleneck Transformer-Based Approach for Improved Automatic STOI Score Prediction: Existing Methods for STOI Prediction

-ML-based speech assessment models are increasingly used in speech processing, including building speech assessment systems.
-This section reviews deep learning techniques for predicting speech metrics. \cite{zezario122022mti} proposed MTI-Net, a network that predicts STOI, WER, and intelligibility in separate branches.
-It uses STFT acoustic features, LFB, and embeddings from an SSL model like HuBERT.
-The network comprises convolution layers, bidirectional LSTM layers, and linear layers, with predictions occurring in individual branches.
-The loss function combines utterance-level and frame-level scores for each metric it predicts.
-Results showed that using all three feature types to predict all metrics produced the best model, and replacing the pretrained SSL model with a fine-tuned one further improved performance.
+ML-based SQA models are increasingly used in speech processing, including building SQA systems.
+This section reviews deep learning techniques for predicting speech metrics.
+Zezario et al. \cite{zezario122022mti} proposed MTI-Net, a network that predicts STOI, WER, and intelligibility in separate branches.
+It uses Short-Time Fourier Transform (STFT) features, LFB, and embeddings from an SSL model like HuBERT.
+The network comprises of convolution layers, BiLSTM layers, and linear layers, with predictions occurring in individual branches.
+The loss function combines utterance level and frame-level scores for each metric it predicts.
+The results showed that a model that uses all three feature types to predict all metrics was the best model.
+They also reported that replacing the pre-trained SSL model with a fine-tuned one further improved performance.

-\cite{zezario2022deep} introduced MOSA-Net, a network that uses STFT, LFB, and SSL model embeddings as features, with an architecture similar to MTI-Net \cite{zezario122022mti}.
+Zezario et al. \cite{zezario2022deep} introduced MOSA-Net, a network that used the embeddings as STFT, LFB, and SSL features with an architecture similar to MTI-Net \cite{zezario122022mti}.
 MOSA-Net predicted PESQ, STOI, and SDI (Speech Distortion Index) scores.
-Using the Wall Street Journal (WSJ) dataset, researchers showed that MOSA-Net performed well in predicting PESQ scores with a BiLSTM + CNN + Attention configuration when noise types were seen during training.
+Using the Wall Street Journal (WSJ) dataset, it was shown that MOSA-Net performed well in predicting PESQ scores with a BiLSTM + CNN + Attention configuration when noise types were seen during training.
 This setup also excelled at predicting STOI for unseen noise types.
 Additionally, they presented QIA-SE, a network that enhances noisy speech using the output of the final linear layer of MOSA-Net as an input.

+Zezario et al. \cite{zezario2020stoi} introduced a network called STOI-Net that used the STFT spectrum as input feature for the model.
+The model was built with convolution, BiLSTM and attention layers.
+The model showed a good correlation with actual STOI scores while performing non-intrusive prediction on noisy WSJ dataset.